 We planned our trip to coincide with The Magnificent Mile Lights Festival in late November – this year it's on Saturday, Nov.
 23.

 We had a warm, comfortable view from a meeting room at The Peninsula Hotel, which hosted the viewing and the official after-party.
 Folks didn't need to be guests at the hotel to get in and enjoy the complimentary sumptuous spread, a visit from Santa, and cookie decorating, ornament-making and holiday card-coloring stations for kids.

 The hour-long parade was led by Mickey and Minnie, who waved their magic wands to light the trees on Michigan Avenue as they passed, kicking off the festive season on Chicago's main tourist strip.
 The parade festivities also included live music out along Michigan Avenue and more.

-Although the parade has moved past, Chicago still shimmers with holiday cheer, especially after dark when the lights transmit good vibes.
+Even after the parade has moved past, Chicago shimmers with holiday cheer, especially after dark when the lights transmit good vibes.

 On Michigan Avenue, there are a few shops that won't likely escape your kids' must-see list.
-A full week before Black Friday, the Disney Store, 717 N. Michigan Ave., had a line streaming out the doors and up the street, and crowds at the LEGO Store in the Shops at North Bridge, 520 N. Michigan Ave., and American Girl Place (with shops, a restaurant, a doll salon and more), 835 N. Michigan Ave., were no smaller.
+A full week before Black Friday, the Disney Store, 717 N. Michigan Ave., had a line streaming out the doors and up the street, and crowds at the LEGO Store and American Girl Place (with shops, a restaurant, a doll salon and more), which sit side by side at Water Tower Place, 835 N. Michigan Ave., were no smaller.